-Workforce Development Fellows:
+Workforce Development (WFD) Fellows:

-Jessica Faust, seeking MS in Biological Sciences
+Jessica Faust, seeking MS in Biological Sciences at UAA

-Lonnie Young, seeking BS in Electrical Engineering, with a minor in Mathematics
+Lonnie Young, seeking BS in Electrical Engineering, with a minor in Mathematics at UAA

-Patrick Steckman, seeking BS is Geography, with concentration in Geospatial Sciences
+Patrick Steckman, seeking BS is Geography, with concentration in Geospatial Sciences at UAF

-Seth Campbell, seeking MS in Environmental Engineering
+Seth Campbell, seeking MS in Environmental Engineering at UAA

-Brian Weigand, seeking BS in Civil Engineering
+Kelsey Frazier, seeking BS in Mechanical Engineering at UAA